jimktrains/k5/README.md

 I also want to have some basic multiprocessing primitives such as map/reduce and processes in the base language.

-Modules
-* defined by `module` keyword before a class

-Classes
-* Can have multiple inheritance

-Currying
-* Methods can be curried.
+Methods can be curried.
 Any method where named arguments are not passed essentially returns a curried method with the remaining named arguments

 Basic data types